webdevholland/100-days-of-code/log.md

 **Thoughts:**
 * Heard of array before, also thought of it as list of items.
-* Seems counterintuitive, but Brad acknowledging that lessons not too exciting so far feels like him saying, "I know this has been tough to go through, but hang in there".
+* Brad acknowledges that lessons not too exciting so far.
+Like he's saying, "I know this has been tough to go through, but hang in there".
 Foundation being laid for more exciting things to come- like building own application!
-Am encouraged :-)
+Looking forward to progressing through rest of course :-)
 *

-**Links:**
+**Links
 * Course:  [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/share/101qIyAkoedF9STQ==/)
 * CodePen #1: [Working with Arrays](https://codepen.io/webdevholland/pen/yLBzpmz?editors=0010) - Istructions in lines 4, 6, 13, 19 in JS editor of Pen to see in action.
 * CodePen #2: [Making decisions in our code](https://codepen.io/webdevholland/pen/ExYwEQK?editors=0010) - Instructions in lines 1, 11, 15, 24, 28, 37 in JS editor of Pen to see in action.